LDWood10/LDWood10/README.md

    <h1> Hi, I'm Lesli!👋 💻 </h1>

 I'm a fullstack software engineer with a background in science.
-I have a passion for building beautiful, responsive websites.
+I have a passion for building beautiful, responsive web applications.

 - 🔭 Software Engineer @100Devs